bonusly/un-handbook/README.md

 We don’t just occasionally share our internal metrics -- we make them available in real time.
 Any member of Bonusly can log in to our internal dashboard and see our up-to-date metrics: revenue, burn, churn, runway, etc. This ensures that people have the information they need to come up with novel solutions and act on them.

+Just posting information isn't enough, however.
+Sharing _context_ is also necessary.
+So, we have monthly all-hands meetings and post explainers in Slack so that team members don't just see our numbers, priorities, and goals, but understand what they mean.

 On an individual level, we candidly share stories of our successes, failures, challenges, and interests so that we can learn from and support one another.

 ### Work smarter
 * Question why/how we do things
 * Iterate on current processes
-* Optimize how you work (hours, setup, take time off to recharge, etc)
+* Optimize how you work
-* Consider trade-offs
 * Always be learning
 * Make data-informed decisions (when possible)
-* Help us continue to “punch above our weight”
+* Figure out how we can "punch above our weight"
 * Embrace & learn from negative results

 At Bonusly, we’re able to move quickly and effectively with a very small team by ensuring that every team member is not simply executing on tactical-level tasks, but is also evaluating, improving, (and ideally automating) how those tasks get executed.
 Moreover, team members are encouraged to question if specific tasks are even necessary, and seek [growth via subtraction](https://medium.com/@SubtractionCap/subtraction-growth-6ef5c8ad42f6).